levanhoang040504-hash/sql-data-warehouse-project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me
 Hello!
-I'm Le Van Hoang, Someone who is trying to become a data engineer and do something great for society.
+I'm Le Van Hoang, Someone who is trying to become a Data Engineer and do something great for society.
 Join me!